dhvogel/dhvogel.github.io/blog/what-going-to-business-school-did-for-me.md

-# What going to business school did for me
+# What business school did for me

-As my first year of business school wound down, I felt alone.
+As my first year at Yale SOM wound down, I felt alone.
 I knew I didn't want to be a consultant or a banker.
 I didn't feel like I fit in.
 But quitting *now*?
 Nuh-uh.
 I had already studied for the GRE, wrote application essays, shepherded recommendations, quit my software engineering role at Google, moved to New Haven, completed the first year core.
 I owed it to myself to finish what I had started.
 Now that it’s over, I have time to reflect, to think about what I was really looking for when I went back to school, and what I got out of it.

 When I applied to school, I just needed a change.
 I was burned out from Covid.
 I was inside all the time, working out of my garage.
 I felt like I was just watching my life pass me by, and when I almost lost my little brother, I took it as a sign to change.
 I wanted to get my spark back, to feel like I was learning again.
 I wanted to get outside and meet new people, explore the world.
 I felt like I could get both of these things out of going back to school, so I set my sights on business school.